-The Draft White Paper reaffirms the NDP in committing the police to demilitarisation, yet understands it in the most superficial of senses as a cultural issue (the police thinking of themselves as a military by another name).
+The existing framework towards demilitarizing the policing, captured in the Draft White Paper and the NDP, has been criticized for failing to grapple with the roots of militarisation, thinking of militarisation as an organisational cultural issue (the police thinking of themselves as a military by another name).
 This understanding fails to recognise the more substantial indicators of militarisation.
-A key criticism of the current efforts to demilitarise the police, as announced by Minister Nathi Nhleko in September 2014, is that they appear to focus only on superficial aspects of militarisation while ignoring some of the deeper aspects of a militarised system.12
+A key criticism of the current efforts to demilitarise the police, as announced by then Minister Nathi Nhleko in September 2014, is that they appear to focus only on superficial aspects of militarisation while ignoring some of the deeper aspects of a militarised system.[12]

-The shallow conceptualisation of police militarisation in South Africa is discussed in Professor Jane Duncan's recent book, The Rise of the Securocrats: The Case of South Africa (2014, Jacana Publishing).In that text, Duncan draws on one of the foremost academics on police militarisation, Peter Kraska, who has defined police militarisation as the implementation of an ideology that stresses the use of force and threats of violence to solve problems, and uses military power as a problem-solving tool.13 In other words, as a problem that manifests in material, cultural, organisation, and operational ways.
+The shallow conceptualisation of police militarisation in South Africa is discussed in Professor Jane Duncan's recent publications, The Rise of the Securocrats: The Case of South Africa (2014, Jacana).
+In that text, Duncan draws on one of the foremost academics on police militarisation, Peter Kraska, who has defined police militarisation as the implementation of an ideology that stresses the use of force and threats of violence to solve problems, and uses military power as a problem-solving tool.[13]
+In other words, as a problem that manifests in material, cultural, organisation, and operational ways.

 Kraska explains that all police forces are militarised to some extent.
-However, the extent of militarisation can be measured on a continuum of indicators ranging from material indicators (the extent of martial weaponry), cultural indicators (the extent of martial language), organisational indicators (the extent of martial arrangements) and operational indicators (the extent of operational patterns modelled after the military).14
+However, the extent of militarisation can be measured on a continuum of indicators ranging from material indicators (the extent of martial weaponry), cultural indicators (the extent of martial language), organisational indicators (the extent of martial arrangements) and operational indicators (the extent of operational patterns modelled after the military).[14]